 One of the best features with Tribes is that it shows you your sharing ratio, so how many other people’s Pins are you sharing versus submitting your own.
 Which makes it easier for the Tribe manager to find out who’s not following the rules.

 One of the benefits that Tailwind Tribes and group boards have over the Pinterest smart feed is that both Tribes and group boards display content based on when they were posted, with the most recent pins being shown first.

 The smart feed, on the other hand, shows the user, pins they are most likely to be interested in, no matter when they were pinned originally.

 So when you’re trying to get your new content out there and seen right away, group boards and Tailwind Tribes are a great way to do that because your content will be displayed right away.

 And to show I’m not making this up, here are some of the results I’ve seen by utilizing group boards, Tailwind Tribes, and pins that don’t all look alike.

 As you can see the amount of clickthroughs to my site increased by over 900%.

-No not only did focusing on Pinterest help me to grow my traffic to my site but it also help me to massively grow my email list.
+No not only did focusing on Pinterest help me to grow my traffic to my site but it also helped me to add tons of email subscribers to my email list.
 And I’m not just talking about opt-ins in the posts that people were going to from Pinterest.

-I found that creating a landing page for each the content upgrades I had on my site and then creating pins for each of those landing pages and promoting them really helped to drive opt-ins quickly.
+I found that creating a landing page which has an opt in for each the content upgrades otherwise known as free resources, I had on my site and then creating multiple pins for each of those landing pages and promoting them really helped to drive opt-ins quickly.

-If you’re struggling to find the time to do all the Pinterest scheduling and creating amazing images and multiple images for each page or post then look at hiring a Pinterest VA.
-See what Pinterest services I offer.
-Either way if you do it yourself or hire it out Pinterest is clutch to growing a blog quickly.
+If you’re struggling to find the time to do all the scheduling and creating amazing images and multiple images for each page or post then look at hiring a Pinterest VA.
+Either way, if you do it yourself or hire it out, you can grow your blog quickly with Pinterest.